-Collection of 16 roti varieties – roti and rice are staple in India cuisine.
+Collection of 16 roti varieties from all over India – Roti and rice are staple in India cuisine.
 While rice is largely consumed in south India, rotis form the staple food in north India.
 Roti is the generic name given to flat breads made from various flours.
 Generally even rotis made from whole wheat flour are called as rotis.
 The dough for a roti is usually unleavened.

 There are many varieties of rotis which are made with various flours and millets in India.
 Each region has their own specialty.
 E.g. Makki di roti is made in Punjab, whereas jowar roti or bhakri or bajra roti is made in maharashtra and Gujarat.
 Akki roti and ragi roti is popular in Karnataka.

 Most of the these roti recipes are healthy, nutritious and filling. in this post, I am sharing all roti varieties posted on the blog in once place.
 So that it is easier for you to search them.
 I will update this post as I add more roti recipes.